Terminal204/Terminal204/README.md

 - 👋 Hi, I’m @Terminal204
 - 👀 I’m interested in mods for Mindustry moding.
-- 🌱 I’m currently learning nothing.
+- 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on idk.
 - 📫 How to reach me ask.